Billuc/billuc.github.io/app/src/routes/blog/gleam-rss-reader.md

 I loved doing this simple project, which has now a big impact since I use it almost daily to get news and articles !
 It was super interesting learning about lexers and parsers and I plan on using nibble for more projects (I have this idea of a toy programming language) !
 As always with Gleam, it was super easy to get things done, the language doesn't get in your way, it is a pleasure to use and there are many great packages :)

 P.S.: I got to read of [this website](https://feedmaker.fly.dev) that allow you to generate RSS feeds from websites thanks to my RSS reader :D I can get news from even more sources !!!

+P.P.S.: I should warn you if you want to use GleaXML, as its performance and memory usage are not great.
+I have to allocate 512MB of RAM to my Lambdas and they still take about 3 seconds to parse and render basic RSS data.

 ## Links